singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/04_7_6.JPG)

 To implement this, we can just traverse upwards from p, storing the parent and the sibling node in a variable.
 (The sibling node is always a child of parent and refers to the newly uncovered  subtree.)
-At each iteration, sibling gets set to the old parent's sibling node and parent gets set to parent. parent.
+At each iteration, sibling gets set to the old parent's sibling node and parent gets set to parent.parent.

 ```java
 1   TreeNode  commonAncestor(TreeNode root, TreeNode p,  TreeNode q)  {